BeastCodZ/streamdecky/README.md

   ]
 ```
 Running the Application
 Once the server and development server are running, open your browser and navigate to http://localhost:3000.
-You will see the StreamDeck interface with buttons based on the settings.json configuration.
+You will see the StreamDecky interface with buttons based on the settings.json configuration.

 Settings Page
 The settings page allows you to view and update the settings.json file live.
-Any changes made will automatically reflect in the StreamDeck interface.
+Any changes made will automatically reflect in the StreamDecky interface.

 License
 This project is licensed under the MIT License